Fentanyl Rehab Orange County at 405 Recovery

 Our Outpatient and PHP Treatment Model

-405 Recovery’s outpatientmodel allows patients to receive care while continuing daily responsibilities.
-For those needing more structure, our PHPoption provides intensive daily treatment without full-time residential care.
-Both levels of care focus on education, behaviorchange, and relapseprevention.
+405 Recovery’s outpatient program allows patients to receive care while continuing daily responsibilities.
+For those needing more structure, our PHP option provides intensive daily treatment without full-time residential care.
+Both levels of care focus on therapy, education, behavior change, and relapse prevention.
+Patients attend regular step recovery sessions covering coping skills, anger management, mood regulation, and life rebuilding after substance abuse.
+Whether you’re a parent, working professional, or managing a dual diagnosis like bipolar disorder, our treatment centers in Orange County offer real-life recovery solutions.

 Therapy and Counseling for Fentanyl Addiction